 This recipe is based on my mom's healthier version of cornbread dressing that she always made for our holiday gatherings.
-Of course, none of us were vegan back then, so Mom's version contained buttermilk, eggs, and chicken broth.

 Ingredient Notes

-- Bread - you'll need 4 or 5 slices of a sturdy, whole-grain sandwich bread or your favorite gluten-free bread.
+- bread - you'll need 4 or 5 slices of a sturdy, whole-grain sandwich bread or your favorite gluten-free bread.

 See recipe card below for amounts and full instructions.

 One thing I love about cornbread dressing is how easy it is to prepare.
 It may not be quick, but it is simple!
-The basic process looks like this:

 - Crumble about half of the cornbread into a casserole dish.
 Cube a few slices of your favorite whole-grain or gluten-free bread, and add that to the dish.